The feds are stepping in to make sure elderly residents of nursing homes and senior care facilities are not abused on social media.

 A whistleblower provided images from the video to 10News since videos posted on Snapchat disappear within 24 hours.
 At the time, Tom Allen, an attorney for LifeHOUSE said he could not immediately comment on the charges because he may be called as a witness in the case.

 Allen confirmed that Walker and the other worker have since been fired.
 The name of the other worker has not been released.

-Allen also added that the California Certified Nursing Assistant (CNA) board revoked the certification of Walker and suspended the other woman's certification for 30 days.
+Allen also added that the California Certified Nursing Assistant board revoked the certification of one of the women and suspended the other for 30 days.

 Since the video surfaced, the case has been investigated by the California Department of Health and the San Diego County Sheriff's Department as possible elder abuse.

 LifeHOUSE was featured in a Team 10 investigation in 2014.
 In that instance, the family of a woman who died after being hit by a food cart at the facility filed a wrongful death lawsuit.